-Industrivärden's goal Outcome Overarching risk analysis Increased diversity at a good workplace Industrivärden shall be an attractive employer with focus on competence development, openness and diversity, and will attract, recruit and retain competent employees.
+Industrivärden's goal Outcome Overarching risk analysis div ood iversity t a good orkplace Industrivärden shall be an attractive employer with focus on competence development, openness and diversity, and will attract, recruit and retain competent employees.
 The goal is to maintain proportional representation of the underrepresented gender of at least 40% on Industrivärden's board and Executive Management.
-On Industrivärden's board, the underrepresented gender accounts for 37% of directors, and in the Executive Management it accounts for 50% of members Continuously developed processes for broadened competence and diversity Further training of all employees in the Company's sustainability strategy, Code of Conduct, anti-corruption, and policy documents on the environment, climate and diversity Regularly recurring performance reviews with particular focus on the work environment and competence development Continuous evaluation of development opportunities for all employees Industrivärden offers a workplace where the employees enjoy their work, feel good and can develop.
-To continuously improve operations, a continuous dialogue is conducted with the employees on matters pertaining to the workplace, forms of cooperation and personal development.
-Reduced carbon footprint The goal is to reduce Industrivärden's Scope 1, 2 and 3 carbon emissions (excluding emissions from portfolio companies) by 50% by 2030 compared with 2017.
-This goal is aligned with the Paris Agreement's goal to limit global warming to well below 2°C. Industrivärden's carbon emissions have decreased by 43% since 2017 Measurement and follow-up of Industrivärden's Scope 1-3 environ- mental impacts and carbon footprint Report Industrivärden's carbon footprint to the CDP and compen- sate for the Company's footprint through offsets Industrivärden works actively to minimize its own negative carbon footprint and environmental impacts, and compensates for all actual greenhouse gas emissions through offsets.
+The underrepresented gender accounts for 33% of directors on Industrivärden's board and 50% of members of the Executive Management.
+Continuously developed processes for broadened competence and diversity.
+Further training of all employees in the Company's sustainability strategy, Code of Conduct, anti-corruption and policy documents on the environment, climate and diversity.
+Regularly recurring performance reviews with particular focus on the work environment and competence development.
+Continuous evaluation of development opportunities for all employees.
+Industrivärden offers a workplace where employees enjoy their work, thrive and develop.
+To continuously improve operations, regular dialogue is conducted with the employees on matters pertaining to the workplace, forms of cooperation and personal development. ca educed arbon ootprint The goal is to reduce Industrivarden's Scope 1, 2 and 3 carbon emissions (excluding emissions from portfolio companies) by 50% compared with 2017.
+This goal is aligned with the Paris Agreement's goal to limit global warming to well below 2°C. Industrivärden's carbon emissions have decreased by 40% since 2017.
+Measurement and follow-up of Industrivärden's Scope 1-3 environmental impacts and carbon footprint.
+Report Industrivärden's carbon footprint to the CDP and compensate for the Company's footprint through offsets.
+Industrivärden works actively to minimize its own negative car- bon footprint and environmen- tal impacts, and compensates for all actual greenhouse gas emissions through offsets.